nsryan2/gh_cli_test/README.md

 *This is a shortcut that will open your default web browser to a new issue*

 ## Create a new PR
+To make a new PR, you need to be on a branch other than main, so first make a branch

+`git checkout -b bug-fix`

 `gh pr create --assignee “npanczyk” --title "The new new new bug is fixed" --body "Everything works again"`

 This command will make a PR on the github repository.